ammarm08/technical-posts/posts/sicp-notes.md

 > development of a computer language for symbol manipulation.
 Furthermore, it marked the beginning of the line of research that
 > led to the development of powerful systems for symbolic mathematical work.

 The early history of computing owes a lot to logicians and mathematicians, especially in the realm of calculus.
-As my understanding of it goes, calculus preoccupies itself with the study of continuous change -- how a quantity moves from one discrete value to the next; conversely, how systems of motion can be described in terms of the rate of change between discrete values of infinitesimally small distance away from each other.
-Derivatives and integrals.
+As my understanding of it goes, calculus preoccupies itself with the study of continuous change -- how a quantity moves from one discrete value to the next.

-Anyways, while the axioms and theorems and formalisms were well developed, computation provided a pretty enticing promise -- that we could use it to approximate differentials with increasing precision.
+We can use computing to approximate differentials with increasing precision.
 To be able to do this though, we'd need a way to represent data abstractly without immediately binding values to symbols until we absolutely needed to.

 In other words, how do can we work with and evaluate expressions like this abstractly (aka without actual values attached to the variables?):